Alumni Stories

 Open University

 Since 2005, The Open University’s Teacher Education in Sub-Saharan Africa programme (TESSA) has supported over two million teachers across the region.
-Its bank of open, curriculum-linked, multi-language educational resources has been developed in partnership with 14 African higher education institutions and other organisations – and in 2009 the project won a Queen Elizabeth Prize for Education.
+Its bank of open, curriculum-linked, multi-language educational resources has been developed in partnership with 14 African higher education institutions.

-Dr Kris Stutchbury and Olivier Biard explain the impact of the Prize.
+Dr Kris Stutchbury and Olivier Biard explain the impact of winning a Prize.

 Coleg Cambria

-Coleg Cambria was awarded a Queen’s Anniversary Prize in 2013 for excellence in engineering training in aircraft production and maintenance.
+Coleg Cambria was awarded a Prize in 2013 for excellence in engineering training in aircraft production and maintenance.
+The College works collaboratively with local employer Airbus, its key suppliers and the wider aerospace industry to provide a range of academic and vocational training programmes.

 Cranfield University